Choroid plexus metastasis - from renal cell carcinoma

 0 images remaining

-There is a 23 x 29 x 28 mm lobulated lesion centred either within the left superomedial temporal lobe.
-Its epicentre is difficult to clearly localise.
+There is a 23 x 29 x 28 mm lobulated lesion centered either within the left superomedial temporal lobe.
+Its epicenter is difficult to clearly localize.
 It may be in the parenchyma of the temporal lobe extending into the posterior external capsule and posterior to the left lentiform nucleus or in the choroid plexus with extraventricular extension.
 It is partially solid / cystic with vivid enhancement of internal septae.
-This has local mass effect, with extensive surrounding vasogenic oedema, sulcal effacement, partial effacement of the left ambient cistern and lateral ventricle.
+This has local mass effect, with extensive surrounding vasogenic edema, sulcal effacement, partial effacement of the left ambient cistern and lateral ventricle.
 The temporal horn of the left lateral ventricle, which is entrapped / dilated.
 This is a solitary lesion.

-Elsewhere non specific deep white matter foci are seen most likely related to small vessel ischaemia.
+Elsewhere non specific deep white matter foci are seen most likely related to small vessel ischemia.

 1 case question available